5 Steps to Build a Corporate Wellness Partnership

-Follow the five tips below to find your path to corporate wellness success.
+Follow the five tips below to find your path to corporate wellness partnership success:

 Search local publications for the healthiest companies in your area.
 This is a great prospect list to focus on since not all employers are focused on providing wellness programs to their employees.

 Explaining to a decision-maker how healthy employees are more productive is a sure-fire way to make them feel like they’ve wasted their time by not offering a wellness program.
 Specifically, highlight how your studio can appeal to all fitness seekers and what makes your studio a great choice.

 This doesn’t mean you have to break the bank.
 If you can hire someone to help with approaching local businesses, that’s great.
 Another option is to find local ambassadors or a partner that can help drive corporate wellness traffic to your studio.

 Start with the easy stuff